Stock market today: Stocks drift as bond market pressure eases after colder economic data - ExBulletin

 NEW YORK (AP) U.S. stocks are drifting Thursday following mixed earnings reports from major companies and signals that the economy may be slowing.

 Better-than-expected earnings reports from a number of companies helped support the market.
-Best Buy beat forecasts even though its sales were lower last quarter and its stock rose 11.6%.
-Foot Locker rose 18.7% after also reporting better-than-expected profit despite sales falling short of analysts' forecasts.
+Best Buy exceeded forecasts even though its sales were lower last quarter and its shares rose 10.8%.
+Foot Locker rose 22.7% after also reporting better-than-expected profit despite sales falling short of analysts' forecasts.

 Stocks also benefited from falling Treasury yields in the bond market.
 That helped most stocks on Wall Street rise, and the smallest stocks in the Russell 2000 index gained 1.2%.